mikenewbuild/mikefallows/posts/quick-error-reporting-with-val-town.md

 }
 ```

  Remember to click the lock icon on the Val to convert from a 'private' Val.
-Private Val's need an API key that you wouldn't want to leak publically.
+Private Val's need an API key that you wouldn't want to leak publicly.

  ### A note on security